chrisbanes/tivi/README.md

 [TMDb](https://developers.themoviedb.org/4/getting-started) and [Fabric](https://fabric.io) (for Crashlytics).
 You can find information about how to gain access via the relevant links.

+For Trakt.tv, set the redirect uri to `me.banes.chris.tivi://auth/oauth2callback`.

 When you obtain the keys, you can provide them to the app by putting the following in the `gradle.properties` file in your user home: